The world is huge

 Przemek Klos | Adobe Stock

-The 24-hour reservation requirement is something that the airlines don’t want you to know about.
-The rule, created by the US Department of Transportation (DOT), requires all airlines that operate flights to, from, or within the United States to give passengers a full refund if they cancel their flight within 24 hours of purchasing a ticket.
+This regulation by the U.S. Department of Transportation (DOT) requires all airlines operating flights to, from, or within the United States to provide a full refund if passengers cancel their flight within 24 hours of booking.
+This applies even to non-flexible fares that normally don’t allow changes or cancellations.

 Close up of woman using smartphone to look at flights